-The introduction of new regulations in Europe or the Group's other host countries could prove both complex and costly for the Group.
-Many different departments may be concerned by the change, information systems may have to be adapted and significant costs may have to be incurred for staff training to ensure compliance with the new regulatory framework.
+The introduction of new regulations in Europe or the countries where CNP Assurances' subsidiaries operate could prove both complex and costly for CNP Assurances.
+Many different departments may be concerned, information systems may have to be adapted and significant costs may have to be incurred for staff training to ensure compliance with the new regulatory framework.

-In recent years, for example, the Group has had to implement major projects to comply with the new General Data Protection Regulation (GDPR), the Insurance Distribution Directive (IDD), the PACTE and Sapin II laws and successive European directives dealing with money laundering and combating the financing of terrorism (AML-CFT).
+In recent years, for example, CNP Assurances has had to implement major projects to comply with the new General Data Protection regulation (GDPR), the Insurance Distribution directive (IDD), the PACTE and Sapin II laws in France and successive European directives dealing with money laundering and combating the financing of terrorism (AML-CFT).